 Mix the baking soda and cornstarch in a large mixing bowl.
-For now, keep the citric acid set aside and do not mix in.
+For now, keep the citric acid set aside and do not mix it in.
 Use a mixing spoon to break up any clumps.Continue to 4 of 10 below.

 04 of 10

 Add Essential Oil

 A few drops at a time, add you're essential oil into the mixture and mix until fully incorporated.
 You may find that it's easier to use your hands to incorporate the oil, rather than a spoon.
 If desired, you can wear gloves to keep your hands clean.Continue to 5 of 10 below.

 05 of 10

-If you're planning on making multiple colors of bath bombs from this single batch, separate the dry ingredients into equal parts in different bowls.
-(You'll need to separate the citric acid as well.)
+If you're planning on making multiple colors of bath bombs from this single batch, separate the dry ingredients into equal parts in different bowls (you'll need to separate the citric acid as well).
 A few drops at a time, mix the color into the dry mixture using your hands.
-The more drops you use, the more deep and saturated the color will become.Continue to 6 of 10 below.
+The more drops you use, the deeper and more saturated the color will become.Continue to 6 of 10 below.

 06 of 10

 Add water 1/2 a teaspoon at a time, mixing the water in after each half teaspoon.
-Add water until the mixture becomes the texture of damp sand and will hold in a tight clump.Continue to 7 of 10 below.
+Keep adding water until the mixture becomes the texture of damp sand and will hold in a tight clump.Continue to 7 of 10 below.

 07 of 10